How to get Google Analytics data into Freshsales CRM

 3. Google Analytics data is passed into Freshsales CRM

-In Step 3, data from Google Analytics is passed into Freshsales CRM software.
-When a visitor submits a form on the website, the Landing Page and Channel information is added to the hidden fields and passed into Freshsales CRM.
-This is in addition to the details the visitor entered into the lead capture form, such as name, phone, and email.
+When a visitor submits the form on the website, the Channel & Landing Page information written into the hidden fields by Attributer is passed into Freshsales CRM.
+This is in addition to the details the visitor entered into the lead capture form by the lead, such as their name, phone, and email.

 4. Run reports to know what channels are driving leads, customers & revenue